The 'hard assets' side of estate planning

 Next, decide how to divide the items — ideally with the consensus of your heirs.
 “We encourage all family members to get into one room and honestly but respectfully explain their true wishes,” says Galvagna.
 Encourage your heirs to create a list of desired items.
 In some cases, clients have had family members walk around their house, putting stickers on the objects they want.
 Be sure to explain the importance of items of sentimental value — a childhood book, a set of tools, an old instrument — and why and how these items represent chapters of your family’s collective life.
 But in doing this exercise, parents need to recognize that the younger generation may not want the burden of large antiques or giant collections, says Korzec.
 “It may take a little time for a parent to understand that their son or daughter doesn’t have space for the family Steinway, nor does he or she play piano or plan to store it.”

-“You can’t take your stuff with you — but knowing when and how your heirs might enjoy something you love can bring comfort and even joy.”— Head of Trust Solutions at Bank of America
+“You can’t take your stuff with you — but knowing when and how your heirs might enjoy something you love can bring comfort and even joy.”— Head of Trust, Estate and Tax Solutions Bank of America

 If the parents are no longer living, Korzec suggests that the heirs write a list of all the items that are being passed on and draw straws and pick from the list in rounds.
 For items that don’t have takers, the group can together determine the fate of the leftovers: donate them and use the tax benefit, host a yard sale or hire an auction house and split the proceeds, or pay a company to cart them away.

 But what if items become hotly contested and the conversation reaches an impasse?
 “Sometimes you have to get creative,” says Korzec.
 He recalls two sisters who both wanted a family ring and couldn’t find a compromise.
 His team came up with a novel idea: have the ring duplicated and give one to each sister, without anyone knowing which was the heirloom and which was the copy.
 The sisters loved the idea.